-An abstract of the manuscript should be with a maximum length of 250 words for a full-length article.
-It should be clear, concise, and complete in its own limits providing an issue, the objective(s), methods, results, and major conclusions.
+An abstract of the manuscript should be of a maximum length of 250 words for a full-length article.
+It should be clear, concise, and complete in its limits providing the main argument or hypotheses including the objective, methods, results, and major conclusions.

-Five to seven keywords should be provided at the bottom of the abstract.
-The initial letter of the Keywords should be capitalized.
+Five to seven Keywords should be provided at the bottom of the abstract.
+The initial letter of the first Keyword Should be capitalized.